Pippin (musical): Broadway revival

 A new production was developed for the American Repertory Theater in Cambridge, Massachusetts.
 The production was directed by Diane Paulus, with choreography by Chet Walker, scenic design by Scott Pask, costume design by Dominique Lemieux, lighting design by Kenneth Posner, sound design by Clive Goodwin, orchestrations by Larry Hochman, music supervision by Nadia DiGiallonardo, and music direction by Charlie Alterman.
-This production integrates illusions by Paul Kieve and circus acts created by Gypsy Snider and performed by the Montreal-based troupe Les 7 Doigts de la Main.
+This production integrates illusions by Paul Kieve and circus acts created by Gypsy Snider and performed by the Montreal-based troupe The 7 Fingers.
 The cast was led by Matthew James Thomas as the title prince, Patina Miller as Leading Player, Andrea Martin as Berthe, Rachel Bay Jones as Catherine, Erik Altemus as Lewis, Terrence Mann as King Charles, Charlotte d'Amboise as Fastrada and Andrew Cekala as Theo.
 The players were Gregory Arsenal, Lolita Costet, Colin Cunliffe, Andrew Fitch, Orion Griffiths, Viktoria Grimmy, Olga Karmansky, Bethany Moore, Stephanie Pope, Philip Rosenberg, Yannick Thomas, Molly Tynes, and Anthony Wayne.
 Miller was nervous to take on the role of the Leading Player, re-creating a character originated by the highly acclaimed Vereen.
 However, the challenge presented by such a role, and the representational power of the gender-blind casting, outweighed the apprehension.
 "I know there are people who wonder why the Leading Player has to be a woman this time, but one of the great things about revivals is to be able to do things in a new and exciting way", Miller said.
 Composer Stephen Schwartz was present to oversee the sitzprobe.
 The production omits the first act number "Welcome Home".
 The A.R.T. production opened on December 5, 2012, and ran through January 20, 2013.

 The production transferred to Broadway beginning with previews on March 23, 2013, at the Music Box Theatre, followed by an opening on April 25.
 The same cast that performed at the A.R.T. transferred to the Broadway production.
 Diane Paulus again directed, with circus choreography and acrobatics by Chet Walker and Gypsy Snider.
 This revival won four categories at the 67th Tony Awards out of 10 nominations, including Best Revival, Best Leading Actress for Miller, Best Featured Actress for Martin, and Best Direction for Paulus.
 On April 1, 2014, the roles of Pippin and Leading Player were taken over by Kyle Dean Massey and Ciara Renée, respectively.
 The role of Berthe was taken over by Tovah Feldshuh, Annie Potts, and then Priscilla Lopez.
 On June 19, 2014 John Rubinstein, the original Pippin in 1972, replaced Terrence Mann in the role of Charles.
 From September 2, 2014, through September 21, 2014, the role of Berthe was played again by Andrea Martin, who won the Tony for her portrayal of Berthe in 2013.
 In September 2014, Carly Hughes replaced Ciara Renee as the Leading Player.
 In November, Josh Kaufman, winner of the sixth season of U.S. television series The Voice, took over the role of Pippin from Kyle Dean Massey.

 The Broadway revival closed on January 4, 2015.